Keynote Topics

 (Category: Leadership, Performance)

-Most corporations claim similar safety values but few companies deliver world class safety performance.
+Most corporations claim similar safety values, but few companies deliver world class safety performance.
 Why is there disparity in safety performance?
 Simple, some companies lack the right safety character, mentality, and drive to achieve positive results.
-As an OSHA Compliance Officer, I observed companies with a comprehensive knowledge of fundamental safety concepts but they did not balance their intellectual safety knowledge with a “boots on the ground” reality.
-Conceptual safety is worthless without the ability to produce positive result.
+As an OSHA Compliance Officer, I observed companies with a comprehensive knowledge of fundamental safety concepts, but they did not balance their intellectual safety knowledge with a “boots on the ground” reality.
+Conceptual safety is worthless without the ability to produce positive results.
 The goal for this presentation is to provide a progressive method to balance your safety character and mentality with desired results.

 Leading Safety Transformation: